devopsarr/whisparr-go/whisparr/docs/CustomFormatApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCustomformatByIdRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetCustomFormatByIdRequest struct via the builder pattern

 Name | Type | Description  | Notes